a3mc/Casper-Metrics/README.md

 ## Documentation

 Most of the code is self-explanatory, and swagger interfaces can give you some insight how to work with the enpoints.
-We've added more comments in the difficult parts of the code and we are preparing a full documentation that will be released as a part of Milestone 3.
+We've added more comments in the difficult parts of the code, and we are preparing a full documentation that will be released as a part of Milestone 3.

 ## Contributing